Artist Get Ready Grants

 - Describe how you will actively share with others what you have learned about safeguarding your studio, protecting your career or preparing for emergencies by completing your project.
 Examples include social media and blog posts, photographs, videos, teaching guides or educational activities.

-- Information documenting an ongoing history of producing a body of work in a craft discipline(s):
+- Information documenting your work as an artist producing a body of work in a craft discipline(s):

 - 5 high resolution images of your artwork created within the past three years (.gif, .jpeg, or .tiff format)